kel-github/imaging-cert-reward-att-task-code/sess-mri/README.md

 Dependencies are listed in the notes in the code.
 Run all *.m files from the same folder.
 Keep all *.m files in the folder from which the files are stored.
 See the notes within the *.m files for further details.

 The code is written to handle the three TRs mentioned above.
 Accepts '5%' as the trigger from the scanner.
+'2@' and '3#' for responses.

+Run durations:
+TR .7 = 10.52 mins
+TR 1.51 = 13.02
+TR 1.92 = 12.44

 For each participant, the code is run _n_ times for _n_ blocks